ArionParadox/unRaid/README.md

 Info I found
 -- https://www.reddit.com/r/unRAID/comments/guwrjy/so_you_bought_a_dell_poweredge_server_for_unraid/
 -- https://www.reddit.com/r/unRAID/comments/guwrjy/so_you_bought_a_dell_poweredge_server_for_unraid/ftc82qi/
-     Above was to control the Dell fans in unRaid
+.....Above was to control the Dell fans in unRaid
 -- https://github.com/kmwoley/unRAID-Tools/blob/master/unraid_array_fan.sh
-     Above was to grab drive temps from SMART data in unRaid
+.....Above was to grab drive temps from SMART data in unRaid